-• Does any man have the right to say, 'You don't keep these' when God says 'You shall keep them'?
-No!
+- Does any man have the right to do away with what God has created and say, 'I'm serving God'?
+NO! - Likewise the Holy Days-does any man have the right to say you don't keep these when God says, 'You shall keep them'!
+NO!

-Those were the profound things in Galatians.
-Trust me, brethren, please understand this series in Galatians: If you understand this you understand the most difficult parts of the New Testament bar none!
-They are technical.
-They are difficult.
-But they are also understandable.
-That's something that I am amazed that people have been writing me and telling me they have never, never heard anything like what they're getting in this.
+So, those were the profound things in Galatians.
+I know it's complicated enough even with it.
+Trust me, and understand this: IF you understand these sermons you understand the most difficult parts of the New Testament, bar none!
+They are technical!
+They are difficult!
+But they are also understandable!
+That's something, I'm amazed!

-They need to know!
-The doctrinal onslaught is coming and unless you know and rooted and grounded in the Word of God you're going to get swept away!
+I've got people writing me and telling me they have never, never heard anything like what their getting in this series on Romans and this is what it needs to be.
+They need to know the doctrinal onslaught is coming and unless you know and you are rooted and grounded in the Word of God, you're going to get swept away!

-All Scriptures from The Holy Bible in its Original Order, A Faithful Version (except where noted)
+Scriptures from The Holy Bible in Its Original Order, A Faithful Version (except where noted)